Bou7mara/Book-Solutions/Programming-P&P-4th-Edition/Chapter-4/Review.md

 ### [3] What guarantees should every completed project offer?
 I guess, most importantly, correctness; a program should produce correct results for all legal inputs.
 It should also give adequate error messages in the case of illegal input, or otherwise fail predictably.

+### [4] List three approaches we can take to eliminate errors in programs and produce acceptable software.
+I feel like I was reaching with these answers, so take this with a grain of salt.
+* **Organize the code:** Structuring the code in a way that isn't error prone, although terrible for job security ;), makes it significantly harder for bugs to hide in code.
+This involves good documentation, comments, and small functions that perform one logical task.
+* **Debugging and testing:** Through trial and error, one can eliminate most bugs in their software.
+* **Assertions:** Embedding run-time checks within the code will help locate errors.

+### [5] Why do we hate debugging.
+Who's "we", I don't.
+However, it is annoying, time-consuming, tedious...